*Note: beYogi authors write based off personal experience. Some tips may work for you, others may not apply.

 Now that you’re a teacher and have an established practice, it’s easy to forget what yoga felt like when you first began.
 As a reminder, yoga is hard for most beginners.
 It can be intense, as it tests muscles and balance, which students aren’t used to engaging.
 Keep this in mind when you’re teaching.
 What’s easy for you now may be very challenging for someone else—especially a beginner.
 Every body is different, and everyone has different physical abilities.
 Expect each student to have a slightly unique expression of the same pose, rather than forcing someone into a position that’s not suited for their body or ability.

 If you correct a beginner too many times within one class, you jeopardize their self-confidence and they might not return.
-Limit hands-on corrections to just three times per student, per class.
+Limit posture adjustments, hands on assists, and reminders to just three times per student, per class.
 Even then, correct only when the student might be putting themselves at risk for injury.
+Click here for Yoga & Consent rules.
 No beginner wants to be singled out or given negative attention, so never verbally correct them from the other side of the studio, or ask them to demonstrate a pose in front of the whole class.
 Talk beginners through adjustments quietly and directly.
 And instead of focusing on what they’re doing wrong, recognize what they’re doing right with gentle words of encouragement like “good” and “nice.”

 When you put these five teaching tips to use in your yoga classes, you’ll build the trust, confidence, and self-assuredness that beginners need to become your repeat students.